phi-lira/phi-lira.github.io/GettingStarted/overview.md

 You can call `Submit` once or multiple times in a frame.
 It depends on the amount of workload you have.
 Calling `Submit` early in the pipeline can help to have a better parallelism of __main thread__ and __render thread__.

-Now switch back to Unity.
-Once all scripts are compiled you should be able to see a menu in

 Switch back to Unity and wait until scripts are compiled.Now you can click on `Assets -> Create -> CustomRenderPipelineAsset01`.
 ![Create]({{ site.url }}/assets/images/create.png)